 Where can I get a cyst or abscess removed?

 Your general practitioner or dermatologist can diagnose and treat your cyst or abscess.
-Although both needle aspiration and incision and drainage are generally quick procedures, you may experience a significant wait time if your health professional is booked in advance.
-If you wish to see a medical provider right away, you can walk in or reserve a time at a Physicians Immediate Care clinic.
+Although needle aspiration and incision, and drainage are generally quick procedures, you may experience a significant wait time if your health professional is booked in advance.
+If you wish to see a medical provider immediately to evaluate a cyst, you can walk-in or reserve a time at a Physicians Immediate Care clinic.
+Please note that it is up to our provider’s discretion to remove a cyst.
+Depending on the type of cyst and location, a referral to a specialist may be advised.

 With more than 40 clinics open extended hours, 7 days a week across Indiana and Illinois, you can have your health concerns taken care of right away.
 Our dedicated physicians and health care practitioners can drain and remove your cyst or abscess before your symptoms get any worse.
 Visit us to get fast, quality care for all your health needs today.